 15 Reasons to Boycott Tesla

-Over the past few years, it’s become clear that Elon Musk is harmful and dangerous to individuals and the world as a whole.
-At the same time, he has become the richest person in the world, and also one of the most powerful.
+In recent years, many people have realized Elon Musk is harmful and dangerous to people and the world.
+At the same time, he’s become the richest person in the world, and also one of the most powerful.
 That’s a toxic and threatening combination.
-Given he derives most of his power from owning a large amount of Tesla, the only way to really reduce his power is to boycott Tesla.
+Owning a large amount of Tesla is the source of most of his wealth and power, without which he wouldn’t have been able to do the negative things he’s done.
+So the only way to really reduce his power and harm is to boycott Tesla.

 A) It has given Tesla a monopoly in North America and other countries.
 Monopolies hurt competition.
 A lack of competition results in higher prices, lower quality and less innovation.